How to avoid getting Action Blocked on Instagram

 If you’re trying to market on Instagram, you may have been hit with an action block at some point.
 An action block is Instagram’s latest way of telling you that you’re doing something that they don’t want you to be doing.

 2021 update – I recently uploaded a video talking about my experience with action blocks.
 If you prefer viewing over reading, feel free to watch the video below!

 What does an Action Block look like?

-When your account is action blocked you won’t be able to perform any actions, except uploading posts, during the duration of the block.
-This means you won’t be able to follow, unfollow, like, or respond to messages.
+When your account is action blocked you won’t be able to perform any actions except for uploading posts, during the duration of the block.
+This means you won’t be able to follow, unfollow, like, or respond to messages and comments.